haskellfoundation/tech-proposals/proposals/0000-replacing-cabal-custom-build.md

 (which one can easily forget to do, and end up with an unusable `repl`, for example, see `singletons-base` which fails to update the `replHook`).

-Note also the interaction with the `monitoredValue` field of `Rule`: when running `cabal build && cabal haddock`, we might (or might not) want to re-run the build hooks.
-The way hooks authors can choose which behaviour they want is to output a `monitoredValue` that changes (or does not change, respectively) when the `BuildingWhat` parameter changes, say from `BuildNormal _` to `BuildHaddock _`.
+Note also the interaction with the `Eq Rule` instance involved in [§ Rule demand](#rule-demand): when running `cabal build && cabal haddock`, we might (or might not) want to re-run the build hooks.
+If the rules actions are genuinely different (e.g. we pass different command line options when building for Haddock), the rules will get re-run, but if the rules are identical we don't need to re-run them.

 ### Hooked preprocessors